 The Associate in Arts in General Studies with an Emphasis in Humanities and Fine Arts will be awarded to students upon completion of general education degree requirements and 18 units in this area.
-Courses in this area must be taken for a letter grade.
 These courses emphasize the study of cultural, humanistic activities and artistic expression of human beings.
-Students evaluate and interpret the ways in which people through the ages in different cultures have responded to themselves and the world around them through artistic and cultural creation.
-Students develop an aesthetic awareness and incorporate these concepts when constructing value judgments.
+Students will evaluate and interpret the ways in which people through the ages in different cultures have responded to themselves and the world around them through artistic and cultural creation.
+Students will develop an aesthetic awareness and incorporate these concepts when constructing value judgments.
 Students must complete a minimum of six units in Humanities and six units in Fine Arts.
 The remaining six units may be taken from either category.